tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 262. Came round:-  regained conciousness.

-363. In retribution of:-  as a punishment.
+263. In retribution of:-  as a punishment.

+264. Surged:-  arose suddenly and intensely.